 As extreme weather events increase, even regions and farms that previously had adequate levels of boron in their soil may find they are now boron deficient.
 As conditions continue to change, it’s important to continually assess your micronutrient needs.

 The best way to determine your boron application needs is to consult with an expert.
-Contact your local agronomist or a U.S. Borax distributor for help finding a crop consultant.
+Contact us for help finding a crop consultant.